poshaughnessy/london-js-beyond-browser-2017/src/index.md

 <div class="caption">[jakearchibald.github.io/isserviceworkerready/](https://jakearchibald.github.io/isserviceworkerready/)</div>

--- bg-safari bg-fade
+-- bg-safari bg-fade beyond

+## What about
-# What about Safari?
+# Safari?

--- bg-offline bg-fade
+-- bg-buzz-laser bg-fade

-# Think of the network as
-# an *enhancement*
+## Progressive enhancement

+#### Where service workers are available, you can think of the *network* as an enhancement!

 --